sitaomin1994/federated_imputation/README.md

 This script will run following the configuration in `conf/exp_config_imp.yaml` file, it loads the `conf/cnofig_vars/exp_demo.yaml` which includes configuration of data partition strategy, missing data simulation strategy and imputation methods, etc.

 By default, it uses multiprocessing to speed up, you can set `mtp` to `false` in config files to disable it.
-By default, it will run all scenarios `ideal`, `random`, `s1-s4` for 3 baselines and cafe, you can change it in config to run specific scenarios and baselines.
+By default, it will run all scenarios `ideal`, `s1-s4`, `complex1`, `complex2` for 3 baselines (local ice, centralized ice, fed-ice) and cafe ice, you can change it in config to run specific scenarios and baselines.

 After finishing running, the results will be stored in json files under a folder of `\results\raw_results` folder.
 Run the following script to process resuls into a excel file stored in `\results\processed_results`.